ssciwr/QuantumGrav/QuantumGravPy/docs/training_a_model.md

                 file_list.append(path)

-# load data from HDF5 file and put it into a dictionary for further processing
+# load data from zarr file and put it into a dictionary for further processing
 # This is a custom reader function for the QGDataset
 def load_data(
-    file: h5py.File,
+    file: zarr.Group,
     idx: int,
     float_dtype: torch.dtype,
     int_dtype: torch.dtype,